What is Child Support?

 How is Child Support Calculated in Minnesota?

 The guidelines are based primarily on the number of children who need support and the income of both parents.
-Within those parameters, however, there is some flexibility to account for the child’s reasonable needs, the paying parent’s ability to provide support, and for particular custody arrangements.
-There are many variations of MN child support so it’s especially important to consult with a family law attorney, a child support attorney and/or a divorce attorney.
+Within those parameters, however, there is some flexibility to account for the child’s reasonable needs, the paying parent’s ability to provide support, and particular custody arrangements.
+There are many variations of MN child support, so it’s especially important to consult with a family law attorney, a child support attorney, and/or a divorce attorney.

 Custody Agreements and Child Support